 - Open-ended contract

-- Employment contract for the duration of a certain task/project
+- Employment contract in China for the duration of a certain task/project

 Labor contract localization

 Matching the contract’s content to the province and city’s local regulations is critical.
 In China, there is no such thing as a “general national labor contract”.
 Rather, different provinces define different local labor regulations.
 For instance, since minimum wage is influenced by a region’s cost of living and by its economic development status, the minimum wage varies between different provinces.
 In other words, a labor contract from province A cannot be used or substitute a labor contract in province B. Using two similar employment contracts in Mainland China and Hong Kong or Macau (which are Special Administrative Regions) is even worse.

 An effective labor contract is clearly formulated and written in Chinese, in accordance with national and provincial labor laws and regulations.

 Notice: A contract that does not meet these requirements puts the employer at risk.
 Currently, the sanctions imposed on foreign employers who fail to consolidate a legal and valid labor contract are more serious than ever.
 Such an employer will be subject to legal prosecution by the employee, who may argue that the employer has violated the Labor laws.